 Flora and fauna

-Hawaii Volcanoes National Park is home to the nene or Hawaiian goose (pictured right), the endangered Hawaiian state bird.
+Hawaii Volcanoes National Park is home to the nene or Hawaiian goose (pictured), the endangered Hawaiian state bird.
 The nene spends more time walking than swimming and has less webbing on its feet than its distant cousin, the Canada goose.

 Other birds found in the park include Hawaiian honeycreepers, Hawaiian petrel and the Hawaiian hawk or 'io.